Our last day is Friday 19th December for the Christmas break, and we will be back in the office on 5th January 2026!

 Many homeowners don’t realise that, if you have issues with your conservatory, you often don’t need to tear down the entire thing.
 A solid roof replacement (often called a retrofit) allows you to keep your existing conservatory structure while transforming it with a new roof.

-This approach is much more cost-effective than building a completely new conservatory or extension.
+This approach is much more cost-effective than building a completely new solid roof conservatory or extension.
 The process typically takes just a few days, causes minimal disruption to your home, and doesn’t require planning permission in most cases (though building control approval is usually needed).

 The transformation can be remarkable, what was once an uncomfortable space becomes a proper extension of your home that you can use all year round.